StackExchange/dnscontrol/docs/_providers/domainnameshop.md

 ```

 ## Metadata
-This provider does not recognize any special metadata fields unique to DomainNameShop.
+This provider does not recognize any special metadata fields unique to Domainnameshop.

 ## Usage
 An example `dnsconfig.js` configuration: